Green Heart Love

 Enjoy your Oreo milk tea boba on hot summer days or whenever you’re in the mood for a little guilt-free indulgence.
 Serve it as is, or add a heaping scoop of oat milk whipped cream!

-For more bubble tea recipes, try my caramel milk tea, jasmine milk tea, or matcha bubble tea.
+For more bubble tea recipes, try my caramel milk tea, Jasmine Milk Tea, or matcha bubble tea.

 Is boba tea vegan?